Faith-Led Somatic Intensives for Women in Leadership

 Away from the pressure to perform.

-A Faith-Led Somatic Intensive offers a similar kind of space.
+A Faith-Led Somatic Intensive offers a similar experience—

-When women who care deeply for others finally make space to tend to their own story, something begins to shift.
+When women who care deeply for others step into this level of focused, set-apart time, something begins to shift.

 Not because they try harder.

-But because they finally have the time and support to listen to what their body, their heart, and the Holy Spirit have been holding for a long time.
+But because they finally have the time and support to listen to what has been held beneath the surface for a long time.

 During a Faith-Led Somatic Intensive, many women begin to experience:

-• relief from the emotional and spiritual weight they’ve been quietly carrying for others
+relief from the emotional and spiritual weight they’ve been carrying for others

-• greater clarity about the patterns in their story that shape how they lead, serve, and care for people
+greater clarity about the patterns shaping how they lead, serve, and relate

-• renewed connection with their body’s signals, helping them recognize when they need rest, support, or boundaries
+renewed connection with their body’s signals—recognizing when they need rest, support, or boundaries

-• a deeper sense of alignment between their faith, their calling, and their everyday life
+a deeper sense of alignment between their faith, their calling, and their day-to-day life

 Because often there is a difference between knowing the truth and living from it.

-This work creates space for that truth to move from something you understand in your mind to something you begin to embody in your life and leadership.
+This work creates space for that truth to move from something you understand —to something you begin to embody.

 A Faith-Led Somatic Intensive is an extended, focused time set aside for deeper healing work.

-This work integrates somatic therapy and EMDR with a faith-centered perspective, allowing the healing process to honor both your nervous system and your relationship with God.
+This work integrates somatic therapy and EMDR with a faith-centered perspective, honoring both your nervous system and your relationship with God.

-Each Faith-Led Somatic Intensive is intentionally designed so you feel prepared, supported, and grounded throughout the process.
+Each Faith-Led Somatic Intensive is intentionally designed to help you move through meaningful work with clarity, support, and focus.

-A pre-intensive consultation (60 minutes) to clarify your goals, explore what you’d like to focus on, and thoughtfully prepare for the work ahead.
+A pre-intensive consultation (60 minutes) to clarify what you’re wanting to focus on and prepare for the work ahead

-A personalized preparation workbook with reflective prompts and exercises to help you identify the experiences, patterns, or questions you want to bring into the intensive.
-Many women find this preparation helps them enter the intensive feeling focused, prepared, and ready to make meaningful use of the time.
+A personalized preparation workbook to help you identify the patterns, experiences, or questions you want to bring into the intensive

-A dedicated intensive session (3–6 hours) where we move at a pace that honors both your nervous system and your story, integrating approaches such as somatic work, EMDR, or Brainspotting as appropriate.
+A dedicated intensive session (3–9 hours) where we move at a pace that honors your nervous system while allowing for deeper, more focused work

-A personalized summary and follow-up resources so you don’t have to worry about capturing everything during the session.
-This allows you to stay fully present while still leaving with clear takeaways and guidance for your next steps.
+A personalized summary and follow-up resources so you can stay fully present during the intensive while still leaving with clear next steps

-Every intensive is customized to your story, your faith, and the kind of healing your body and heart are ready for.
+Each intensive is tailored to your story, your faith, and the specific area you’re ready to move through.

 Not with pressure.